TengfeiLiu966/tengfeiliu966.github.io/_pages/about.md

 # 🔥 News
 <span class='anchor' id='-news'></span>
+- *2026.04* : &nbsp; Our paper "Human-Like Multi-Modal Fake News Detection via Reflective Summarization and Large–Small Model Collaboration" has been accepted by TNNLS 2026!
 - *2026.02* : &nbsp; Our paper "BiOTPrompt: Bidirectional Optimal Transport Guided Prompting for Disease Evolution-aware Radiology Report Generation" has been accepted by CVPR 2026!
 - *2026.02* : &nbsp; Our paper "Aligning Collaborative View Recovery and Tensorial Subspace Learning via Latent Representation for Incomplete Multi-View Clustering" has been accepted by ICLR 2026!
+- *2026.02* : &nbsp; Our paper "M3Former: Memory-guided Multi-modal Generation and Adaptive Mixture Reasoning for Incomplete-Modality Crisis Event Detection" has been accepted by TCSVT 2026!
 - *2026.01* : &nbsp; Our paper "CASE2KNOWLEDGE: STRUCTURED KNOWLEDGE-INFUSED PROMPTING FOR FAITHFUL RADIOLOGY REPORT GENERATION" has been accepted by ICASSP 2026!
 - *2025.11* : &nbsp; Our paper "MARE: Multimodal Analogical Reasoning for Disease Evolution-Aware Radiology Report Generation" has been accepted by AAAI 2026!
 - *2025.07* : &nbsp; Our paper "Towards Efficient Power Scene Detection via Topology-preserved Knowledge Distillation" has been accepted by IEEE TII!